oncomouse/jquery-inline-footnotes/README.md

 ## Configuration

+Much of the position and appearance of the footnotes is controlled through CSS.
+There are both CSS and SASS versions of the default CSS code in `stylesheets/`.
+There are a lot of options to customize and you will probably need to change things in your site.

+**One very important note about configuration:** the default minimum window width of 1155 is the assumed minimum size of the window needed to display footnotes in the sidebar. *This value is probably different for your application*.
+You have to change this value in two places: in the CSS file, there is a media query (`@media screen and (min-width: 1155px)`) that controls the styles for accordion and sidebar footnotes.
+Additionally, the column width must be passed to the $.inlineFootnotes() function call as an option (see below).
+Also, see the examples for how to do this (below).

 The following options (with their meaning in comments) may be passed in an options object to the $.inlineFootnotes() function at initialization:

 ```javascript